IBM-Bluemix-Docs/containers/cs_app.md

 To view the default TLS secret:
 <pre>
-bx cs cluster-get &gt;CLUSTER-NAME&lt; | grep "Ingress secret"
+bx cs cluster-get >CLUSTER-NAME< | grep "Ingress secret"
 </pre>
 </p>
 To create your own instead, complete the steps in this topic.</td>